ProsperousTroll/Zachs-Dotfiles/README.md

 ### Optional

 - Neovim
+- Nemo

-Here's a handy command you can paste to install all the prerequisites (Arch):
+Here's a handy command you can paste to install all the prerequisites (on Arch Linux):
+<sub>and feel free to omit nemo if you either don't plan on using a GUI file manager or have another one you prefer.</sub>
 `sudo pacman -S hyprland kitty hyprpaper fastfetch yazi nemo rofi btop stow ttf-mononoki-nerd`

 (I'm pretty sure you can replace 'pacman -S' with 'apt install' on debian-based distros, but you might need some additional configuration or packages for them to work out of the box.
 Discretion is adviced and what not.)

-## INSTRUCTIONS
+# INSTALLATION INSTRUCTIONS

 ### IF YOU CARE ABOUT YOUR CURRENT CONFIGURATION IN ANY WAY, YOU SHOULD PROABABLY BACK UP YOUR CURRENT DOTFILES.